vivek0019/Machine-Learning/README.md

 Useful for understanding how each network contributes to the overall adversarial process.

+3.Deep Convolutional GAN (DCGAN)

+The DCGAN is an advanced version of the basic GAN architecture that leverages convolutional layers to generate more realistic and high-quality images.

+Generator: Takes random noise as input and uses transposed convolutional layers (also known as deconvolutions) to generate synthetic images.

+Discriminator: Uses convolutional layers to distinguish between real and generated (fake) images.

+Training Process: The generator and discriminator are trained alternately — the discriminator learns to improve its classification accuracy, while the generator learns to produce increasingly realistic images that can fool the discriminator.

+Outputs: Includes training loss curves and sample generated images at different epochs, illustrating the progressive improvement in image quality.

+Key Features:

+Uses convolutional and batch normalization layers for stable training.

+Produces higher-resolution and more detailed images compared to basic GANs.

 🚀 Future Work

 This repository will continue to grow with new experiments and projects focused on image generation and generative modeling, including: